 From March until the end of June to be eligible for the grant, employees couldn’t do any work for or on behalf of the organisation.
 This included providing services or generating any revenue.

 From 1 July 2020, businesses were given the flexibility to bring furloughed employees back part-time.
 Individual firms decided the hours and shift patterns their employees would work on their return, so they could decide on the best approach for them.
 Employers are responsible for paying their wages while in work.
 The grant can continue to be claimed for the normal hours not worked.

 HMRC has produced a step by step guide for employers.

 It’s open to any UK organisation with employees, but there are restrictions on certain public sector organisations and those receiving public funding.

-The scheme was extended at the end of October and under the extension employees had to be on an employer’s PAYE payroll by 30th October 2020.
+The scheme was extended at the end of October and again in mid-December and under the extensions employees had to be on an employer’s PAYE payroll by 30 October 2020.
 A real time information (RTI) submission notifying payment for that employee to HMRC must have been made between 20 March and 30 October 2020.
 Employees don't need to have been furloughed before.
 When claiming the grant for furloughed hours, employers need to report and claim for a minimum period of 7 consecutive calendar days.

 Under the original scheme an employer could include any employees who were on the employer’s PAYE payroll:

 A PAYE RTI submission notifying HMRC that payment had been made for an employee must have been made on or before 19 March 2020.
 Any employees not included in a PAYE RTI submission on or before 19 March 2020 couldn’t be furloughed or claimed for as part of the original scheme.